 - a.
 If you are a first-time borrower, your first payment will not be disbursed until 30 days after the first day of classes. - b.
-Loan Entrancing Counseling is mandatory for all borrowers.

-- c.
-Students placed on financial aid probation are not eligible for the student loan program(s). - 7.
-FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT The FSEOG Program provides additional assistance to
+Loan Entrancing Counseling is mandatory for all borrowers. - c.
+Students placed on financial aid probation are not eligible for the student loan program(s).

+7. FEDERAL SUPPLEMENTAL EDUCATIONAL OPPORTUNITY GRANT

-Ine FSEOG Program provides additional assistance to undergraduates who demonstrate exceptional financial need.
+The FSEOG Program provides additional assistance to undergraduates who demonstrate exceptional financial need.
 Students who receive Pell Grants are eligible.
 The Supplemental Educational Opportunity Grant is not a loan; therefore, the funds do not have to be repaid.

-VETERANS.
-SERVICEMEMBERS.
-AND THEIR 8.
-DEPENDENTS' BENEFITS The Veterans Affairs Office is located in Room 101R at the Huntsville Campus.
+8. VETERANS, SERVICE MEMBERS, AND THEIR DEPENDENTS' BENEFITS

+The Veterans Affairs Certifying Official's Office is located in Room 101R at the Huntsville Campus.
 Qualified students may also submit paperwork through the Financial Aid Office in the Chasteen Student Center on the Decatur campus.
-Appointments for Decatur area students may be arranged at the main campus if the veteran has questions and concerns or may call 256-306-2500 or 256-890-4718.
-The VA Office is the certifying authority for veterans, active duty service members, reservists and National Guard, and dependents that gualify for the federal program.
+Appointments for area students may be arranged if the veteran has questions or concerns by calling 256-890-4790.
+The VA Office is the certifying authority for veterans, active duty service members, reservists and National Guard, and dependents that qualify for the federal program.
 The VA Office serves as the link between the Regional Veterans Affairs Office and the VA benefit recipient who is enrolled at Calhoun Community College.

 Calhoun Community College does not participate in the VA Advanced Pay Program.
-Veteran students (except Chapter 31- Rehabilitation and Employment, and Chapter 33 Post 9/11 G.I.
-Bill) are required to pay all tuition and fees.
+Veteran students (except Chapter 31 - Rehabilitation and Employment, and Chapter 33 Post 9/11) are required to pay all tuition and fees.
 After certification has been sent to the Regional Office, the education benefits will be sent directly to the veteran.